andeen171/Borealis/README.md

 # Borealis
-Web application to help people find technicians to solve their problems and/or fix their devices
+Web application to help people find technicians to solve their problems and fix their devices